This post may contain affiliate links. Please read our disclosure policy.

 top view korean beef on a round white plate topped with sesame seeds

-This Easy Korean Beef is comprised of thinly sliced rib eye steak that’s marinated in a sweet and spicy sauce, then seared to perfection.
-For a complete meal the whole family will enjoy, serve over rice or noodles with some veggies, like steamed broccoli or cauliflower.
+This Easy Korean Beef is made with thinly sliced rib-eye steak that’s marinated in a sweet-and-spicy sauce, then seared to perfection.

 Ingredients